 How do we teach maths at Thriplow?

 At Thriplow we aim to teach our students to master mathematics.
 By following the Maths Mastery approach we encourage children to make connections and build a deep understanding of mathematical concepts.
+As a basis for our teaching we follow the White Rose Maths scheme of learning, this is used to inform our small steps and teachers' planning.
+We adapt this scheme to suit the needs of our pupils.
+White Rose Maths is rooted in research around Maths Mastery.
 Maths Mastery originated in East Asia, particularly in Shanghai and Singapore where maths is taught to mastery, focusing on giving all student a deep understanding of mathematics and the ability to reason and make connections with maths in the real world.

 What does maths mastery look like?

 Mastery at Thriplow is taught through the use of concrete, pictorial and abstract representation which build around talk, mathematical conversation and questioning.
 Children are encouraged to explore and play with mathematics in order to manipulate mathematics and numbers in a way which solves a problem or proves an assertion.
 Children are encouraged to use technical language in order to articulate their methods and reasoning.
 In Maths Mastery children are constantly challenged to prove their answers, merely knowing the calculation is not enough, we aim for children to understand the ‘why’ in mathematics not just the how.

 When we begin a new subject we will spend up to five weeks looking deeply at the concept, following small incremental steps and using different physical, visual and abstract representations.
 Our teaching builds upon previous learning and aims to build connections between other mathematical concepts, for example to relationships between fractions and multiplication, division, decimals and percentages.
 Throughout a topic children will be encouraged to build, draw, say and write their mathematics to develop and demonstrate their understanding.

 Why do we use maths mastery?